 INVESTMENT IN CABLE PROPERTIES.
 Our investment in cable properties represents a significant portion of our total assets.
-Investment in cable properties totaled \$25.7 billion and \$25.5 billion, representing approximately 95.6% and 97.4% of total assets, at September 30, 2002 and December 31, 2001, respectively.
+Investment in cable properties totaled \$25.5 billion and \$25.3 billion, representing approximately 95.6% and 97.6% of total assets, at September 30, 2002 and December 31, 2001, respectively.
 Investment in cable properties includes property, plant and equipment and franchises.
 Our investment in cable properties has continued to grow over the past several years as we have completed acquisitions of other cable systems and increased capital expenditures to upgrade, rebuild and expand our cable systems.
 See "Liquidity and Capital Resources - Capital Expenditures" for details of our capital expenditures.

 Property, Plant and Equipment.
-Property, plant and equipment, net, totaled \$7.4 billion and \$7.1 billion, representing approximately 27.5% and 27.3% of total assets, at September 30, 2002 and December 31, 2001, respectively.
+Property, plant and equipment, net, totaled \$7.2 billion and \$7.0 billion, representing approximately 27.0% and 26.8% of total assets, at September 30, 2002 and December 31, 2001, respectively.
 Property, plant and equipment are recorded at cost, including all material, labor and certain indirect costs associated with the construction of cable transmission and distribution facilities.
 Costs associated with initial customer installations, and the additions of network equipment necessary to enable advanced services, are capitalized.
 The costs of disconnecting service at a customer's dwelling or reconnecting service to a previously installed dwelling are charged to operating expense in the period incurred.
 Costs for repairs and maintenance are charged to operating expense as incurred, while equipment replacement and betterments, including replacement of drops, are capitalized.
 Direct labor originating from field personnel is capitalized based on the specific time devoted to network construction and installation activities.
 Indirect costs (referred to as "overhead" costs herein) that directly relate to, and add value to, property, plant and equipment are also capitalized via an overhead rate applied to the amount of direct labor capitalized.

 The overhead rates established are based on a combination of internal company-wide overhead analysis and internal time and motion studies of specific activities.
 These studies are updated periodically to adjust for changes in facts and circumstances.
 Overhead costs consist primarily of payroll taxes and other employee benefits.
-Capitalized internal payroll costs for the three and nine months ended September 30, 2002 were \$54.9 million and \$172.7 million, respectively, and such costs for the three and nine months ended September 30, 2001 were \$58.2 million and \$156.0 million, respectively.
-Related capitalized overhead for the three and nine months ended September 30, 2002 were \$47.3 million and \$148.1 million, respectively, and such costs for the three and nine months ended September 30, 2001 were \$52.4 million and \$140.4 million, respectively.
+Capitalized internal payroll costs for the three and nine months ended September 30, 2002 were \$53.3 million and \$167.8 million, respectively, and such costs for the three and nine months ended September 30, 2001 were \$56.9 million and \$152.5 million, respectively.
+Related capitalized overhead for the three and nine months ended September 30, 2001 were \$56.9 million, respectively, and such costs for the three and nine months ended September 30, 2001 were \$51.2 million, respectively, and such costs for the three and nine months ended September 30, 2002 were \$47.9 million and \$151.0 million, respectively, and such costs for the three and nine months ended September 30, 2001 were \$51.2 million and \$137.2 million and \$137.2 million and \$151.0 million and \$151.

-Depreciation expense related to property, plant and equipment totaled \$1.5 billion and \$2.3 billion, representing approximately 42.9% and 60.5% of total costs and expenses, for the nine months ended September 30, 2002 and 2001, respectively.
+Depreciation expense related to property, plant and equipment totaled \$1.5 billion and \$1.2 billion, representing approximately 42.9% and 31.6% of total costs and expenses, for the nine months ended September 30, 2002 and 2001, respectively.
 Depreciation is recorded using the straight-line method over management's estimate of the useful lives of the related assets using the following principal categories, as follows:

-Cable distribution systems
+Cable distribution systems 10-15 years

-Customer equipment and installations
+Customer equipment and installations 3-5 years

-3-5 years

-Vehicles and equipment
+Vehicles and equipment 1-5 years

-1-5 years

-Buildings and leasehold improvements
+Buildings and leasehold improvements 5-15 years

-5-15 years

-Furniture and fixtures
+Furniture and fixtures 5 years

-5 years